sytone/system-bootstrap/README.md

 To automatically run the setup without prompt set `$env:SYSTEM_AUTO_RUN_SETUP` to `'TRUE'` or `'Y'`

+### Desktop Shortcut

+By default a desktop shortcut is created so you can run this process again to update your system.
+A shortcut is created on the desktop the pulls the latest version and runs the bootstrap process again.
+The process is idempotent so safe to run as many times as you want.
+To disable the creation of the shortcut set an environment variable called `SYSTEM_SKIP_DESKTOP_SHORTCUT_CREATION`

+eg. `$env:SYSTEM_SKIP_DESKTOP_SHORTCUT_CREATION = 'TRUE'`

 ## Local Powershell Repository

 To make scripts a bit more portable, this uses a local PSRepository.
 The packages are all stored in `{onedrive work/personal}/localpsgallery` and published to that location or installed from that location.
 It is a simple way to manage your personal scripts and have history if you want.